Ninthpool/ninthpool.github.io/content/page/about/index.zh-cn.md

             icon: user
 ---

-This is a test page for i18n support.
+This is a test page.